davidbrough1/research-blog/_posts/2016-02-18-Phase-Field-Simulation-Parameters.markdown

 I also created 25 additional microstructures with random instance of
 $\gamma$ from the same distribution.

-I then used create a linkage using a second order polynomial regression with 4 principal components.
+I then created a linkage using a second order polynomial regression with 4 principal components.

 ![](https://farm2.staticflickr.com/1689/24818294650_5cdf62bb3f_o_d.png)